 ON THIS PAGE

-Consider this: At its current speed of about a million miles a day, NASA's Voyager 1 spacecraft probably won't reach the Oort Cloud for about 300 years.
-And it will take about 30,000 years to reach the other side.
+If those distances are difficult to visualize, you can instead use time as your ruler.
+At its current speed of about a million miles a day, NASA's Voyager 1 spacecraft won't enter the Oort Cloud for about 300 years.
+And it won’t exit the outer edge for maybe 30,000 years.

 There may be hundreds of billions, even trillions, of icy bodies in the Oort Cloud.
-Every now and then, something disturbs one of these icy worlds and it begins a long fall toward our Sun.
+Now and then, something disturbs the orbit of one of these icy worlds, and it begins a long fall toward our Sun.
 Two recent examples are comets C/2012 S1 (ISON) and C/2013 A1 Siding Spring.
-ISON was destroyed when it passed too close the the Sun.
-Siding Spring, which made a very close pass by Mars, will not return to the inner solar system for about 740,000 years.
+ISON disintegrated when it passed too close to the Sun.
+Siding Spring, which made a very close pass by Mars, survived its visit to the inner solar system, but will not return for about 740,000 years.

 Most known long-period comets have been seen only once in recorded history because their orbital periods are so, well, long.
 (Hence the name.)
 Countless more unknown long-period comets have never been seen by human eyes.
 Some have orbits so long that the last time they passed through the inner solar system, our species did not yet exist.
 Others have never ventured close to the Sun in the billions of years since they formed.